The Artist

 2023

-"Special evening at the Maison de l'Océan as part of the 'Paris of the Reefs' week, hosted by Lambert Wilson and Sophie-Dorothée Duron.
+Speaker at "Special evening at the Maison de l'Océan as part of the 'Paris of the Reefs' week, hosted by Lambert Wilson and Sophie-Dorothée Duron (Head of the Marine Coastal Areas Department).
 A wonderful opportunity for Françoise Dagorn to unite art and science in raising awareness about the fragility of giant clams, alongside Professor Nabila Mazouni and Research Director Jean-Claude Gaertner."

 The TO'A exhibition at the Carrousel du Louvre, from December 11, 2023, to January 11, 2024.